ericlink/slack-export-extension/README.md

 # Slack Export Extension

-Easily export slack channels, file attachments and embedded images.
+Easily export slack channels, dms, or groups, with file attachments and embedded images.
 View as html or markdown.

 ## History